Margot Livesey: Career

-The Missing World was followed a year later by Eva Moves the Furniture (2001), a novel that took Livesey twelve years to write, in part because it drew more closely on her own life than her previous works.
+Eva Moves the Furniture (2001) took Livesey twelve years to write, in part because it drew more closely on her own life than her previous works.
 She based the novel's eponymous protagonist on stories she had heard about her mother, Eva McEwen, and especially about her relationship with the supernatural.
 Like the real Eva, the fictional Eva loses her mother in childbirth.
 The loss brings her two unexpected companions: the spirits of a young girl and an older woman, who follow Eva through her life, influencing it, sometimes rearranging the furniture, and sometimes causing trouble.

-Banishing Verona, Livesey's fourth novel, appeared in 2004.
-Told from alternating points of view, the novel centers on two characters—Zeke, a twenty-something house painter with Asperger's and Verona, a radio host in her late 30s.
+Banishing Verona (2004) is told from alternating points of view — Zeke, a twenty-something house painter with Asperger's, and Verona, a radio host in her late 30s.
 The two meet in the novel's opening pages, when Verona, single and seven months pregnant, shows up at the house where Zeke is working, claiming to be related to its owners who have left town.
-When Zeke returns the next morning, he discovers that Verona is gone; the two spend the rest of the novel trying to reconnect.
+When Zeke returns the next morning, Verona has gone; the two spend the rest of the novel trying to reconnect.

-In 2008, Livesey published The House on Fortune Street, a novel constructed of four interwoven narratives: two centered on women, Abigail, an actress who owns the titular house, and Dara, a therapist who rents the downstairs apartment, and two on men: Abigail's academic boyfriend, Sean, who is working on his dissertation about John Keats, and Dara's estranged father, Cameron, a photographer who struggles with his feelings for young girls.
+The House on Fortune Street (2008) is constructed of four interwoven narratives: two centered on women, Abigail, an actress who owns the titular house, and Dara, a therapist who rents the downstairs apartment, and two on men: Abigail's academic boyfriend, Sean, who is working on his dissertation about John Keats, and Dara's estranged father, Cameron, a photographer who struggles with his feelings for young girls.
 Each character's section possesses what Livesey calls a "literary godparent," a writer whose work in some way influences the character's life: For Sean, it's Keats; for Abigail, it's Charles Dickens; for Dara it's Charlotte Brontë, and for Cameron, it's Charles Dodgson (Lewis Carroll).